shimizu4310/Reputation_check/README.md

 # Reputation_check
-This program provides getting reputation from some reputation sites.I you would like to check reputations of many FQDNs or IPs, this program helps you to get reputations automatically.<br>
+This program provides getting reputation from some reputation sites.
+If you would like to check reputations of many FQDNs or IPs, this program helps you to get reputations automatically.<br>

 ## Reputation sites: